 - Call us for a consultation and suggestions.

 If you are concerned about a student’s immediate safety:

 - Call Public Safety at any time (x2222).

 - Call 911

 - A student may tell you something in “confidence” that you are hesitant to report.
 Confidentiality does not apply when personal safety issues arise.
-Please consult with a counselor if you have any concerns about a student.
+This is especially true if a student mentions or hints at suicide.

 - Ask the student: “Are you talking with anyone about this?”
 Say you can recommend someone who can help if he/she is not.